 a) Transfer is not available on all courses and there is no automatic right to Transfer.

-c) A Transfer request made up until the start of Course Week 3 must be made via e-mail to the relevant address below, explaining why you wish to Transfer and the mode of study and the University Centre to which you wish to Transfer.
+c) A Transfer request made up until the start of Course Week 3 must be made via e-mail to the relevant address below, explaining why you wish to Transfer and the mode of study and the University Campus to which you wish to Transfer.
 Please include your full name and/or student reference number in your e-mail.
 All requests should be sent by e-mail to firstname.lastname@example.org.

 8. Students from non-EEA countries